-The near-optimal measurement operator $\tilde P$ returned in step \ref{item:optimal-strategies} of the algorithm of Figure \ref{fig:sqg-alg} is given by which indicates a strategy for Bob that selects $t\in\set{1,\dots,T}$ uniformly at random and then acts according to $B_1^{(t)},\dots,B_b^{(t)}$.
-It is a simple matter to construct unitaries $B_1,\dots,B_b$ that implement this probabilistic strategy by sampling the integer $t$ during the first round, recording that integer in Bob's private memory (which must be enlarged slightly to make room for it), and controlling the operation in subsequent turns on the contents of that integer.
-All of the matrix operations required to construct $B_1,\dots,B_b$ from each $B_1^{(t)},\dots,B_b^{(t)}$ in this way can be implemented efficiently in parallel.
+The near-optimal measurement operator $P$ returned in step \ref{item:optimal-strategies} of the algorithm of \ifthenelse{\equal{\compileCC}{1}}{Section \ref{sec:alg}}{Figure \ref{fig:sqg-alg}} is given by which indicates a strategy for the no-prover that selects $t\in\set{1,\dots,T}$ uniformly at random and then acts according to $(B_1^{(t)},\dots,B_b^{(t)})$.
+It is a simple matter to construct unitaries $(B_1,\dots,B_b)$ that implement this probabilistic strategy by sampling the integer $t$ during the first round, recording that integer in the no-prover's private memory (which must be enlarged slightly to make room for it), and controlling the operation in subsequent turns on the contents of that integer.
+All of the matrix operations required to construct $(B_1,\dots,B_b)$ from each $(B_1^{(t)},\dots,B_b^{(t)})$ in this way can be implemented efficiently in parallel.